ociswap/radix-event-stream/README.md

 ### Step 5: Pick a source.

-The library holds a few different transaction stream sources out of the box: A Radix Gateway stream and a file stream.
+The library holds a few different transaction stream sources out of the box: A Radix Gateway stream based on our radix-client crate, a file stream, and a channel stream.
 It is also quite easy to implement your own custom stream, to allow getting events from a database, for example.

 Let's use the gateway stream: